olebole/irafdoc/doc/argus.scombine.rst

   <i>hthreshold</i>.
 Values of INDEF mean that no threshold value is
   applied.
 Threshold rejection may be used to exclude very bad pixel values or as a way of masking images.
 The former case is useful to exclude very bright cosmic rays.
-Some of the rejection algorithms, such as <tt>"avsigclip"</tt>, can perform poorly if very strong cosmic rays are present.
+Some of the rejection algorithms, such as <span style="font-family: monospace;">"avsigclip"</span>, can perform poorly if very strong cosmic rays are present.
 For masking one can use a task like <b>imedit</b> or <b>imreplace</b> to set parts of the spectra to be excluded to some very low or high magic value.